metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 - `hash_ring` (Attributes) HashRing defines the spec for the distributed hash ring configuration. (see [below for nested schema](#nestedatt--spec--hash_ring))
 - `limits` (Attributes) Limits defines the limits to be applied to log stream processing. (see [below for nested schema](#nestedatt--spec--limits))
-- `management_state` (String) ManagementState defines if the CR should be managed by the operator or not.
-Default is managed.
+- `management_state` (String) ManagementState defines if the CR should be managed by the operator or not.Default is managed.
 - `proxy` (Attributes) Proxy defines the spec for the object proxy to configure cluster proxy information. (see [below for nested schema](#nestedatt--spec--proxy))
 - `replication` (Attributes) Replication defines the configuration for Loki data replication. (see [below for nested schema](#nestedatt--spec--replication))
 - `replication_factor` (Number) Deprecated: Please use replication.factor instead.
-This field will be removed in future versions of this CRD.
-ReplicationFactor defines the policy for log stream replication.
+This field will be removed in future versions of this CRD.ReplicationFactor defines the policy for log stream replication.
 - `rules` (Attributes) Rules defines the spec for the ruler component. (see [below for nested schema](#nestedatt--spec--rules))
 - `template` (Attributes) Template defines the resource/limits/tolerations/nodeselectors per component. (see [below for nested schema](#nestedatt--spec--template))
 - `tenants` (Attributes) Tenants defines the per-tenant authentication and authorization spec for the lokistack-gateway component. (see [below for nested schema](#nestedatt--spec--tenants))